hanif-mianjee/JIRA-Ticket-Copier/README.md

 - [ ] Build the extension (`npm run build`)
 - [ ] Bump version and update changelog (`npm run release`)
 - [ ] Push tags and publish a GitHub Release (see instructions above)
-- [ ] Review the extension in Chrome locally for UI/UX and functionality
+- [ ] Review the extension in Chrome locally for UI/UX and functionality (including git button feedback)
 - [ ] Only after all above steps, run the packaging step:

   ```sh